A Support-Set Algorithm for Optimization Problems with Nonnegative and Orthogonal Constraints: Convergence Analysis

 for all $i \in \zrow (Y_{k_{\epsilon}})$ and $j \in \{1, 2, \dotsc, p\}$.
 Therefore, we conclude that $Y_{k_{\epsilon}} \in \Opnp$ is an $\epsilon$-approximate first-order stationary point of problem \eqref{opt:stplus}, which can be obtained by Algorithm \ref{alg:supps} after at most $K_{\epsilon} = O (\epsilon^{-2})$ iterations.
 The proof is completed. \end{proof}

-Theorem \ref{thm:complexity} clarifies that the iteration complexity of Algorithm \ref{alg:supps} is $O (\epsilon^{-2})$ to attain an $\epsilon$-approximate first-order stationary point.
+Theorem \ref{thm:complexity} clarifies that the iteration complexity of Algorithm~\ref{alg:supps} is $K_{\epsilon} = O (\epsilon^{-2})$ to attain an $\epsilon$-approximate first-order stationary point.
 This iteration complexity, to the best of our knowledge, represents the first such result for optimization problems with nonnegative and orthogonal constraints in the literature.
+As revealed by the expression of $K_{\epsilon}$ in \eqref{eq:kepsilon}, the parameter $\theta$ enters only through a term independent of $\epsilon$.
+Consequently, for sufficiently small $\epsilon$, the iteration complexity of Algorithm~\ref{alg:supps} is unaffected by the choice of $\theta$.